dadeg/merge-request-risk-assessment/README.md

 >
 > STEP 2 — Once I've answered, make these edits:
 >
-> Remove all Indeed-specific code and config:
+> Remove all aummptions about the code and config:
 >   * In `src/mrbot/config.py`:
 >     - delete `DANBOT_ENV_PATH`, `danbot_env_path` field,
 >       `_read_project_repo_map_from_danbot_env`, the